 In recommending a lighthouse on Cape Disappointment and five buoys to mark the channel, William P. McArthur of the U.S. Coast survey wrote, “The greatly increasing commerce of Oregon demands that these improvements be made immediately. … Within the last eighteen months, more vessels have crossed the Columbia river bar than had crossed it perhaps in all time past, and during that time no vessel has received the slightest injury; and but few have met with much delay.”

 Fortifications were added to Cape Disappointment during the Civil War to protect the mouth of the Columbia River.
 When a fifteen-inch gun was discharged in 1865, the concussion broke eleven panes of glass in the tower’s lantern room.
 Keeper Boyd suggested that perhaps the lighthouse should be relocated, but received the following advice instead: “All windows in the light house buildings to be opened and all precautions taken if possible to prevent injury to the lens, lamp and other pieces of apparatus connected with the light house.”

 One of the biggest annoyances was the dwelling, located down the hill from the lighthouse.
 In 1858, Keeper Boyle wrote to his superior concerning the keepers’ quarters.

 I wish to make a request with regards to our dwelling.
 There is about a foot of water in the cellar, making the house as you doubtlessly already know very damp and uncomfortable and it is not only disagreeable but unhealthy during the winter.
 I have made no complaint before, but have borne the inconveniences year after year hoping that something would be done to make our dwelling more comfortable, and supposed that the cellar would have been cemented last summer.
 What we ask is that you will fill up the cellar about 3 ½ feet, that being as high as the water rises since the ditch was made.
 Thus we would still have room to keep our vegetables from frost in the winter.To make matters worse, Keeper Boyd and his assistants failed to receive their salary for five quarters and were forced to live off credit.
 As a result, the assistants became careless and negligent in their duties.
 Even when the assistants were paid on time, they weren’t always cooperative.
 In May 1865, Keeper Boyd wrote the following report: “I dislike to make complaints about assistants, but I think you will not blame me under the circumstances.
 Mr. Wheeler, a carpenter, is here to commence building the addition to the dwelling, he wanted the assistants to dig the post holes to lay the foundation.
 C. Flores went to the work, but Henry Brown flatly refused.
 I told him to bring up the lumber which was landed yesterday and he said it was not his work.
 This was not his first refusal of duty and he has been very disrespectful since he came here….he says he is ready to leave at any time.”
 Boyd didn’t get to enjoy the new addition for long as he passed away that October.

-Cape Disappointment Lightstation was tended by the revered Captain J.W.
+Cape Disappointment Light Station was tended by the revered Captain J.W.
 “Joel” Munson from 1865 to 1877.
-On March 15, 1865, the bark Industry wrecked near the cape.
-Of the twenty-four people on board, only seven survived.
+On March 15, 1865, the bark Industry wrecked near the cape, and of the twenty-four people on board, only seven survived.
 Munson was greatly disturbed that more people could have been saved if a lifesaving craft had been available for the keepers at the cape.
 After finding a battered longboat on the beach, Munson decided to rebuild it for use as a lifesaving boat.
 Munson was an accomplished fiddler and organized two dances in Astoria, charging $2.50 per person, to raise over $200 for fixing up the boat.
 An old sailor helped Munson fit the boat with cork-filled fenders, and the keepers built a boathouse at the station for it.

-Through Munson’s efforts, a life saving station was established at Cape Disappointment in 1871, and his famous craft was part of the station’s initial equipment.
-The tradition of lifesaving continues today at the Coast Guard lifeboat station and training school located at "Cape D."
+Through Munson’s efforts, a lifesaving station was established at Cape Disappointment in 1871, and his famous craft became part of the station’s initial equipment.
+The tradition of lifesaving continues today at the Coast Guard lifeboat station and training school located on the cape.

 A new double dwelling for Cape Disappointment’s keepers was built in 1871 at a location 1,300 feet north of the lighthouse.
 Each side of the duplex contained eleven rooms.
 The principal keeper occupied one side, and the two assistants shared the other.
 A new bell house had to also be built that year, after a gun blast from a nearby battery shattered the old one.
 The station’s fog bell was discontinued in 1881 and transferred to West Point Lighthouse on Puget Sound.